-In our opinion, the financial statements present fairly, in all material respects, the financial position of Athabasca Minerals as at December 31, 2014 and November 30, 2013, and its financial performance and its cash flows for the thirteen month period ended December 31, 2014 and the year ended November 30, 2013 in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Athabasca Minerals Inc. as at December 31, 2015 and December 31, 2014, and its financial performance and its cash flows for the year ended December 31, 2015 and the thirteen months ended December 31, 2014 in accordance with International Financial Reporting Standards.